 Partial credit for work experience that is partially related to current work

 The Director of Human Resources or their designee on our human resources team makes a placement recommendation, which is reviewed by the Vice President of Administration & Finance in consultation with the staff member’s Vice President.
-The COO & Chief of Staff makes final determinations regarding salaries and grid placements, except for senior staff salaries which are determined by the President & CEO, validated by an external pay consultant and reviewed by the Board’s Compensation Committee.
+The COO & Chief of Staff makes final determinations regarding salaries and grid placements, except for senior staff salaries which are determined by the President & CEO and reviewed by the Board’s Executive Committee.
+The Board sets the salary annually for the President & CEO.